-2.1.4 Uncertainty in the lamp
+2.1.4 Uncertainty in the lamp measurements

 These uncertainty components apply only to scheme 1 and scheme 2.
 For scheme 1, the use of vacuum lamps (maximum temperature: 1700 °C) and gas-filled lamps give rise to different uncertainty estimations.
 Accordingly, in the following uncertainty budgets, the values at $T=T{ref}$ refer to the use of vacuum lamps and the values at T = 2500 K refer to the use of gas-filled lamps.
+Usually the width of the tungsten strips are between 1.5 mm and 3 mm.